 May 24 – It was then onwards and eastward to Ottawa for the first of two recitals in the nation’s capital.
 The first recital in this city was at First Baptist Church which, as a beautiful church and concert venue in and of itself, featured a beautiful Steinway D concert grand piano which had apparently been donated to the church in recent past.
 This series is promoted by Shawn Potter, who himself is an accomplished musician and exceptionally hospitable organizer.
 This event yet again attracted another great (notable?) audience – in this case including a lovely couple who had somehow years ago hosted the legendary Nat King Cole at their home in Ottawa!
 One funny aside about this performance was that I had somehow accidentally mixed up the programme, and proceeded to perform Robert Schumann’s Faschingsschwank aus Wien instead of the agreed-upon Scherzo by Canadian composer Oskar Morawetz.
 Apparently, nobody seemed to mind – or at least stop me!

-May 27 - It was then back to Trinity Anglican Church for the second performance in Ottawa.
-It was my second time performing at that church - the first being at the beginning of 2016.
+May 27 – It was then back to Trinity Anglican Church for the second performance in Ottawa.
+It was my second time performing at that church – the first being at the beginning of 2016.
 It felt exceptionally comfortable being back, which should sound like an obvious point to make, though some venues tend to generate a warmer vibe than others.
 The was definitely the impression that the audience included many who had heard me on the previous occasion, which certainly added to the anticipation, and pleasantness throughout the event.
-The recital was rounded off with a Chopin Mazurka as en encore. thing that certainly added to the excitement of returning was the promo - it's always a heart-warming feeling to find your concert being highlighted in the news!
+The recital was rounded off with a Chopin Mazurka as encore.
+It certainly added to the excitement of returning was the promo – it’s always a heart-warming feeling to find your concert being highlighted in the news!

-Thanks for reading, and stay tuned for more soon!
+Thanks for reading and stay tuned for more soon!